thezveroboy/ComfyUI-LoadRandomText/README.md

 # ComfyUI-LoadRandomText

-ComfyUI custom node that loads a random text file from a folder (optionally including subfolders) and outputs the text as STRING.
+ComfyUI custom nodes that load a random text file from a folder (optionally including subfolders) and outputs the text as STRING.

 ![comfy-csm](https://github.com/thezveroboy/ComfyUI-LoadRandomText/raw/main/picture.jpg)